mx1-git/HommieWallet/README.md

 private key in a fragmented and encrypted state.

 Users will be rewarded for helping to validate other user's logins via HommieTokens.
 Spam prevention methods will include charging users 1 HommieToken per login attempt.
-New users will recieve 1000 HommieTokens at sign-up, and they can earn more by running their copy of the HommieWallet app as well as by refering other users.
+New users will receive 1000 HommieTokens at sign-up, and they can earn more by running their copy of the HommieWallet app as well as by referring other users.